 Open Medical Institute

-The OMI was established in 2005 by the American Austrian Foundation, The Open Society Foundations and the Austrian Ministry of Science and Education to unite all programs (Salzburg Medical Seminars, Medical Observerships, Satellite Symposia, and Visiting Professorships) under one name.
+The Open Medical Institute (OMI) was established in 2005 by The American Austrian Foundation, The Open Society Foundations and the Austrian Federal Ministry of Science, Research and Economy to unite all medical programs (Salzburg Medical Seminars, Observerships, Satellite Symposia, and Visiting Professorships) under one name.

 Weill Cornell was joined by physicians from The Children's Hospital of Philadelphia, Memorial Sloan-Kettering Cancer Center, The Hospital for Special Surgery, Duke University Medical Center, the Cleveland Clinic, Methodist Hospital and leading European centers.
 Faculty members travel to Salzburg and spend one week teaching young, English-speaking colleagues from more than 100 countries in transition, who would otherwise not have access to this type of education.
 All faculty serve pro bono.

-More than 15,117 young physicians (fellows) have attended a seminar, and 1,990 of them have also participated in one-month observerships in Austrian and American hospitals, where they can observe new treatment protocols and technology and experience sophisticated health care/hospital management.
+More than 19,875 fellowhips were awarded to young physicians, who have attended a seminar, and 2,381 of them have also participated in one-month observerships in Austrian and American hospitals, where they could observe new treatment protocols and technology and experience health care/hospital management.

 Fellows return home eager to share their newly acquired knowledge with colleagues, and the multiplier effect has significantly improved health care delivery in many of the targeted countries.
 Furthermore, fellows continue to have access to their faculty members and colleagues, and consult with them on difficult cases.